Moreno Valley, California: Incorporation and growth

 By 1984, the population was 49,702 (compared to 18,871 residents in 1970).
 The state economic boom fueled the construction of new houses and businesses, leading to a push for the area to incorporate as a city.
 Although similar measures had failed previously in 1968 and 1983, the measure to form the city of Moreno Valley was approved by the area's voters in 1984.
 On December 3, 1984, the communities of Edgemont, Sunnymead, and Moreno united along with nearby areas to form the general law city of Moreno Valley.
 The first city council was also elected in 1984.
 It was composed of Bob Lynn, Judith A. Nieburger, Steven Webb, J. David Horspool (first Mayor Pro Tem), and Marshall C. Scott (first Mayor).
 The city seal and motto were adopted the following year.

-By 1990, Moreno Valley had grown to become the second-largest city in Riverside County with a population of approximately 118,000.
-This growth continued until about 1992.

-In the 1990s, the Moreno Valley economy deteriorated.
-Many residents began to leave the city.
-March Air Force Base was also downsized to its present status as March Air Reserve Base.
-The surplus land was given to the March Joint Powers Authority, made up of representatives of Riverside County, and the cities of Riverside, Moreno Valley, and Perris for development.
-The dismal economic trend began to reverse in the late part of the decade and companies such as Aurora Modular, U-Haul, and Lowe's moved major operating facilities to the city or neighboring cities (although Aurora later filed for bankruptcy).

-By the early 2000s, the soaring cost of living in nearby Los Angeles County and Orange County helped make the less developed portions of the Inland Empire an attractive place for business and home construction.

 March Air Reserve Base

-Proposals to turn March Joint Air Reserve Base to a major commercial airport were debated in 2005, which would have given the Inland Empire a second commercial airport; there is currently a commercial airport in the city of Ontario.
-However, the plan was rejected by the Riverside County Board of Supervisors.
-In May 2008, the March Joint Powers Authority approved the facility for small general private aircraft.

-DHL selected March Air Reserve Base as its Southern California hub and commenced operations in October 2005.
-While initial claims were that the facility would employ 250 workers in its initial stage, over 300 employees went to work daily during normal operations.
 In November 2008, DHL announced it was leaving the U.S. market and would shut its operation associated with March Air Field in January 2009.

-March Air Reserve base has a ball park facility, where the semi-pro baseball Rancho Belago Rockets of the Southern California League play in the summer months.